 The intake phase typically involves four sessions:

+Each therapy session runs for approximately 45–50 minutes.
 Therapy sessions are scheduled at a regular day and time and held weekly to begin with.
 We ask that the first four sessions remain weekly before considering a shift to fortnightly appointments, if circumstances require.
 Consistency plays an important role in effective play therapy, helping your child build trust, familiarity, and momentum in the process.

 The purpose of parent consultations is to: